 Urban Break, Asia’s biggest Urban culture meets Street Art Fair, is held annually in Seoul, South Korea.
-It hosts artists from Asia as well as overseas bringing people from around the world together.
-One can admire artists like D-Face and Bansky, whose work is known worldwide for their uniqueness of empowerment.
+It hosts artists from Asia and overseas, bringing people from around the world together.
+Therefore, one can admire artists like D-Face and Bansky, whose work is known worldwide for their uniqueness of empowerment.

 Notable artists at Urban Break 2022